 - Try to relax.
 Remember to stretch and relax your muscles during the exam.
 A relaxed mind can help you solve difficult questions.

 - Remember, there is no reason to panic.
 Remaining calm will improve your concentration.
 If you followed your study plan correctly, your results will likely be great; if not, you will have a lot more experience during the next try!

 In the end, the Security+ certification is a great way to advance your cyber security/infosec career.
 However, as expected, such benefits come at a cost: only the most dedicated candidates will succeed.
-Plan ahead and use these nine tips as a basis for your study strategy, but also consider enrolling in official training.
+Plan ahead and use these nine tips as a basis for your study strategy, but also consider enrolling in official training for security plus.